yusuf-shahin/Js_function_challenge/README.md

-# Javascript function challenge
+# Javascript function challenge for beginner
 ##### Function is the most beautiful part of any programming language .
+Function work like a machine for programming language.
+It take some input and return a result.
+In beginning stage we must understand how function basically work and what can we do by using the power of function .
-**If we perceive how function basically work in javascript** , We can do so many beautiful thing, write clean code and solve any coding problem by using Function  .
+**If you perceive how function basically work in javascript** , you can do so many beautiful thing, write clean code and solve any coding problem by using Function  .

 # Create Javascript One-Liners by using function :